h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Antidepressants.md

 	- Nausea
 - Drug interactions: risk of [[serotonin syndrome|serotonin syndrome]] if used concomitantly with other serotonergic drugs
 - Additional information
-	- Mainly used as an adjunct to other antidepressants for treating insomnia associated with depression
+	- Mainly used as an adjunct to other antidepressants for treating [[Insomnia disorder|insomnia]] associated with depression
 	- Two-week washout period before starting other serotonergic drugs

 >[!Mnemonic]